History of Newfoundland and Labrador: European exploration

 The first European contact with North America was that of the medieval Norse settlers arriving via Greenland.
 For several years after AD 1000 they lived in a village on the tip of the Great Northern Peninsula at L'Anse aux Meadows.
 Remnants and artifacts of the occupation is present at L'Anse aux Meadows, now a UNESCO World Heritage Site.
 The island was inhabited by the Beothuks (known as the Skræling in Greenlandic Norse) and later by the Mi'kmaq.

 From the mid-to-late 15th Century, European explorers like Diogo de Teive, John Cabot, João Fernandes Lavrador, Gaspar Corte-Real, Jacques Cartier, and others began exploration.

 European fishing expeditions

 Fishing vessels with Basque, English, Portuguese, French, Dutch and Spanish crews started to make seasonal expeditions.
 Basque vessels had been fishing cod shoals off Newfoundland's coasts since the beginning of the 16th century, and their crews used the natural harbour at Placentia.
 French fishermen also began to use the area.

 In 1578 Anthony Parkhurst provided a survey of the European fishery to the elder Richard Hakluyt, based on his observations of the fishery and Newfoundland's resources over the previous four years.
 Parkhurst claimed that, at that time, the English fleet consisted of 50 vessels (up from 30 vessels in just four years), the Spanish 100 vessels, the Portuguese 50 vessels, and the French / Bretons 150 (but mostly small).
-In addition, the Basques had 20-30 vessels solely engaged in whaling to obtain train oil.
+In addition, the Basques had 20-30 vessels solely engaged in whaling to obtain whale oil.